 Intelligence, surveillance and reconnaissance (ISR) and other military technologies associated with the U.S. “pivot” to the Asia-Pacific region could be relative winners in the Obama administration’s fiscal 2015 budget request and long-term spending blueprint, according to congressional testimony by Pentagon officials Jan.
 28. Besides ISR, long-range strike capabilities, warship construction (including submarines) and technologies groomed with the aim of prevailing against so-called ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Asia-Pacific Pivot Technologies Could Be Budget Winners".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Asia-Pacific Pivot Technologies Could Be Budget Winners".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.